wiselxin/learning-material/iTerm2+zsh/README.md

 ##Install iTerm2
 iTerm2 is more powerful Terminal than Mac default one, you can download from [iTerm2](http://www.iterm2.com).
 Installing is very easy on Mac OS.
 You just need download it, open it and move it into "Application" folder.
 There is a good color theme [Solarized](http://ethanschoonover.com/solarized) for iTerm2 as I showed it above.
-After download and find corresponding folder for Mac, open it then done!
+After download and open "solarized/iterm2-colors-solarized/" and double click file then done!

 ##Setting for Z Shell(zsh)
 "Z shell" is the best shell because of the name is "Z" which is the latest alphabet.
 That is just a joke.
 "Z shell" provides "command auto complete", and support other shell command.
 Most Linux user can easily use it as before(such as bash).